Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-I’m going to be aiming to complete a £100 grocery challenge in October to help clear down the fridge/freezer and make some space in our large food cupboard.
+I’m going to be aiming to complete a £100 grocery challenge this month to help clear down the fridge/freezer and make some space in our large food cupboard.

 The basic idea is a simple one.
 Live all month on just £100 – thus the £100 grocery challenge is born!

 I am going to implementing tips from several of my past posts:

 I will also be using a number of recipes that I’ve wrote about before here:

 Homemade tortillas, slow cooker whole chicken which I will stretch thanks to this post: how to stretch a whole chicken, slow cooker chilli and slow cooker chicken saag curry.

 Why we are doing this £100 grocery challenge

 We don’t need to complete the £100 grocery challenge to allow us to have money for bills, or anything drastic like that, however, this time of year is a great time to run down the fridge, freezer and cupboards a little ready for the Christmas treats.